-I wanted to write on something fairly light and fun today in light of recent events in the Middle East and in Europe.
-So, today I wanted to shine a light on Pokemon Go, the augmented reality mobile app that has become a global sensation (and if you’re asking what is Pokemon Go, where have you been for the past two weeks?).
-While Pokemon Go hasn’t been introduced into the Middle East officially, people are already playing the game here.
+I wanted to write on something fairly light and fun today in light of recent the Middle East and Europe events.
+So, today I wanted to shine a light on Pokemon Go, the augmented reality mobile app that has become a global sensation (and if you’re asking what Pokemon Go is, where have you been for the past two weeks?).
+While Pokemon Go hasn’t been officially introduced into the Middle East, people are already playing the game here.

 Advertisers and brands are also reacting to and using the sensation to market their products.